-The places written with bold characters in the text show the marked places in the route-altitude diagram.
-The small stamp icons show the stamping places.
+The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 Bodajk, the village which lies in the wide valley of Móri-árok, is really an interesting settlement, it is worth spending a little time there, and get to know its sights!
-After stamping in the Fenyő pub we can take a short walk in Bodajk.
+After the stamping in the Fenyő pub we can take a short walk in Bodajk.
 The first sight is the Tófürdő (Lake Bath), we can reach it along the Május 1. utca (Május 1.
 Street), and the Petőfi Sándor utca (Petőfi Sándor Street).
 The artificial lake of Tófürdő lies on a square beside a small park.
 The lake is filled by the springs of the neighbour hillside, and the visitors can use this bath free of charge!

-After some steps we reach the fenced garden of the Roman Catholic church.
+After a few steps we reach the fenced garden of the Roman Catholic church.
 We can find the Szent-kút (Sankt Well) in the garden.
 According to the ancient descriptions Bodajk is the oldest pilgrimage place in Hungary.
 The wonder-working power of the water was first mentioned in the 9th century, and the first Hungarin king, Szent István and his son Prince Imre visited it many times.
 Szent István had a chapel built close to the spring in the hillside.

 If we walk farther on the Május 1.
 Street, we get to the stairs leading to the chapel in the side of the Calvary Hill.
 This chapel isn’t the original one, which was built in the 11th century, but it stands on the foundation of the original one.
 Here begins the footpath beside the stations of the Calvary leading towards the top of the hill.
 A nice panorama opens from the summit towards the village and the wide valley of Móri-árok.
 We can see the long, forest covered slope of Vértes Mountains at the far side of the valley with the old castle of Csókakő in the mountainside.
 We will visit it still today!